Terms of reference for the Health Information Standards Organisation (HISO), a Ministry of Health committee.

 HISO may partner with relevant stakeholder groups as co-stewards of particular standards.

-HISO’s standards development and adoption priorities are agreed with the CTDSO and tracked in a quarterly work plan.
+HISO’s standards development and adoption priorities are agreed with the Deputy Director-General and tracked in a quarterly work plan.

-The CTDSO may direct the committee to advise on other matters as they arise.
+The Deputy Director-General may direct the committee to advise on other matters as they arise.

-Standards advisors in Technology and Digital Services support HISO and its working groups, do research, provide advice, help to draft standards, support and monitor adoption and maintain the work plan.
+Standards advisors in the Data and Digital directorate support HISO and its working groups, do research, provide advice, help to draft standards, support and monitor adoption and maintain the work plan.

 The Ministry has financial authority over HISO.
 HISO has no power of its own to direct the work of health and disability sector organisations, employ staff, enter into contracts, make loans or commit expenditure.